lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

   well-initialized subnetwork; overparameterized networks are easier to train because they have more combinations of subnetworks that are potential winning tickets.
 * Using pruning techniques remains future work

+### how to find winning tickets?

+Several tricks are necessary to find winning tickets via pruning.

 #### iterative vs one-shot pruning